 - Specify the project name (

-- Note the project ID assigned by GCP.
+- Note the project ID assigned by Google Cloud.
 This is located under the project name field.
-Project IDs must be globally unique across all GCP customers, so if a project name is in use, GCP appends a numeric value to the project name.
+Project IDs must be globally unique across all Google Cloud customers, so if a project name is in use, Google Cloud appends a numeric value to the project name.

 - Click Create.

 Two projects are recommended so you can see cost information separately for the driver and target.

 Create a device registry in the

 - Ensure that the project is set to